AxoLabs/BEE2-Axos-Packages/docs/CONTRIBUTING.md

 If your issue is closed, it is a deliberate decision made by me, and re-opening it will not do you any good.
 This also means you shouldn't comment on closed issues.

 ### Do not create duplicate issues.
 Please check if an issue regarding a certain matter hasn't already been opened.
 If it was, do not create another one.
 Duplicate issues will be closed immediately.
+This also means you shouldn't open issues for things that have already been added to a to-do list for an update.

 ### Do not combine issues.
 Please do not combine several bug reports/enhancement ideas into a single issue.
 While it may seem efficient, it also makes it annoying to keep track of them.